In this article, you’re going to learn exactly how to use BiQ’s Keyword Intelligence to beat your competitors in the game of SEO.

 - ….and more.

-Ultimately, this forms the basis of question research using the Keyword Intelligence module.
+Ultimately, this forms the basis of question research using Keyword Intelligence.

 Since you’ve read till here so far, here’s a little ‘thank you’ gift from us at BiQ.
 Do you know that you can use Keyword Intelligence for the post-SEO strategy?